URLs on the University website

 Some University organisations have top-level URLs:

 - academic and service departments

-- official research centres
+- official research centres and groups

 If you want an alternative URL for a research group or project, use our URL shortening service, go.bath.ac.uk

 You can only use a non-bath.ac.uk URL if the site is: